ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_shepards_HSB.gif)](gradient_shepards_HSB.gif)

-As you can see all the colors were nice an bright as we are only generating a hue gradient.
+As you can see, all the colors were nice and bright as we are only generating a hue gradient.
-However it also appears very strange, which is caused by the 'cyclic' nature of the 'Hue' color channel.
+However, it also appears very strange, which is caused by the 'cyclic' nature of the 'Hue' color channel.
-As a consequence the area between the blue and the red goes the long way round though a green hue, rather than that the shorter 'modulus' path via a purple hue.
+As a consequence, the area between the blue and the red goes the long way round though a green hue, rather than that the shorter 'modulus' path via a purple hue.

 After much research I finally discovered how to do the modulus mathematics needed to do the above correctly by using a [Circular Mean](http://en.wikipedia.org/wiki/Circular_mean) for the weighted average of distances.

 This involves converting the Hue as a polar angle, into X and Y rectangular coordinates.
 That allows you to perform linear mathematics, letting us perform a linear weighting of the values, appropriately.
-The result is then then converting back into an angular Hue.
+The result is then then converted back into an angular Hue.

 ~~~
 convert -size 100x100 xc: +size xc:red xc:blue xc:lime \